-- increased business connections.
+increased business connections.

 Even if it turns out there isn't a job available, your positive approach may impress the employer and they'll bear you in mind for future vacancies.

-To be successful with a speculative application you need to be organised from the start.
-Rushing off a standard CV without any context or explanation won't cut it.
+To be successful with a speculative application you need to be organised as rushing off a standard CV without any context or explanation won't cut it.